 The transmitting UE determines the PC5 QoS parameters for this broadcast V2X service as specified in clauses 5.4.1.1 and 5.4.1.2.

-4. The transmitting UE sends the V2X service data using the source Layer-2 ID and the destination Layer-2 ID.
+4. The source Layer-2 ID, the destination Layer-2 ID and the cast type (i.e., broadcast) are sent to the AS layer, together with the V2X service data.
+The transmitting UE sends the V2X service data using the source Layer-2 ID and the destination Layer-2 ID.

 NOTE: In step 4, there is only one broadcast message from the transmitting UE.